-The style and shape of your fire pit will determine the type of wall blocks you’ll need to purchase.
+The style and shape of your fire pit will determine the type of blocks you’ll need to purchase.
 Fire pits typically measure 3 to 4 feet across.

-- For a circular fire pit, you need trapezoidal blocks, which are smaller on one side.
-This allows the edges to fit snugly together without creating any gaps.
+- For a fire pit ring, you need trapezoidal blocks, which are narrower on one side.
+This allows the edges to fit snugly together for a circle without creating any gaps.

-- A square fire pit uses rectangular blocks, and can be constructed in a variety of patterns with blocks of different dimensions.
+- A square fire pit uses rectangular blocks and can be constructed in a variety of patterns with blocks of different shapes and sizes.

 - Pack the dirt solidly all the way around with a hand tamper.

-- Pour a generous amount of crushed gravel into the hole so your finished base will be approximately 5 inches thick.
+- Pour a generous amount of crushed gravel paver base into the hole so your finished base will be approximately 5 inches thick.

 - Wet the gravel thoroughly with a garden hose, and then use the hand tamper to compact it into a hard layer a couple of inches below the surface.

 - If necessary, add leveling sand beneath low blocks or tap high blocks down with a rubber mallet to keep everything even.

-- Then, assemble the second level of wall blocks, making sure to stagger the joints between rows.
+- Then, temporarily assemble the second level of blocks, making sure to stagger the joints between rows.

-- Bowls and insert rings come in standard sizes, so make sure to choose the right one for the fire pit you’re planning to build.
+Bowls and insert rings come in several standard sizes, so make sure to choose the right one for the fire pit you’re planning to build.

 - Add beads of construction adhesive to the bottom layer to bond everything in place.

-- Refit the blocks and continue the process for the next row.
+- Refit the second layer of blocks and continue the process for the third row of blocks.

-Tip: A fire pit typically only has 3 or 4 rows of blocks.
+A fire pit typically has three or four rows of blocks.
 Repeat the test-fitting for each layer before securing with adhesive.
 The bowl sits on top and can be removed for easy cleaning.